TrDA-hab/Projects/I2C bus/README.md

 ## 0. About using the I2C bus:
 - the maximum allowable bus capacitance is 400 pF, the bus length does NOT matter.
 - it is not allowed to use devices with the same addresses.
 - the maximum number of devices on the I2C bus is no more than 126 pcs.
-Addresses from 0 to 126, one for "master" and others for "slave".
+Addresses from 0 to 125, one for "master" and others for "slave".
 - ready-made I2C modules, already have pull-up resistors, and you should not worry.
 - if you need a "longer" I2C bus, you must use a repeater (1).
 - if you need more devices with the same address, you must use a multiplexer (2).
+- if it is necessary to logically match the levels (3).
 - I2C bus allows connecting hot-swappable (hot) modules.
 - for the I2C bus, you can use the Rx and Tx of your ESP8266.